How to Download TikTok Videos Without Any Watermark

 1. DOWNLOAD TIKTOK VIDEOS VIA URL

-The save video option provided by the tiktok app itself puts a watermark of tiktok and tiktok users ID after downloading the video.
-However, you may don’t like watermark, there are some third-party apps that let you to download.
+The save video option provided by the TikTok app itself puts a watermark of TikTok and TikTok users ID after downloading the video.
+However, you may don’t like watermark, there are some third-party apps that let you download.

 I have tested many apps from play store claiming to download without a watermark but most of them don’t work.
-“Video Downloader for Social Media- No Watermark” is the best app to download a tiktok video without a watermark.
-If you want to download the tiktok video without watermark then you have to follow the following steps
+“Video Downloader for Social Media- No Watermark” is the best app to download a TikTok video without a watermark.
+If you want to download the TikTok video without watermark then you have to follow the following steps

-Step 1: Copy the video link from the tiktok video you want to download.
+Step 1: Copy the video link from the TikTok video you want to download.

-Step 2: Open the video downloader for tiktok app.
+Step 2: Open the video downloader for TikTok app.
 (If already installed)

 Step 3: Paste the copied link in the video downloader search bar and click the download button